JamesLemony/jameslemony.github.io/content/Course Notes/Modals/Would.md

 > It would be really awsome if we can make it but I am really tired and I cannot climb anymore.

 ### Reported (Indirect) Speech'de Would
-You will have nune puppies soon. *Direct Speech*
+You will have nine puppies soon. *Direct Speech*
 The vet said I would have five puppies. *Reported Speech*

 I will take Goerge with me to the hunting trip. *Direct Speech*